The Gospel Voices · A Four-Book Series

 FIP Edition Standard

-All citations use the Foundation for Inner Peace edition paragraph-and-sentence notation.
-Cross-referenced to the CE edition where applicable.
+All citations use the Foundation for Inner Peace paragraph-and-sentence notation, accessible at miraclecenter.org for side-by-side comparison.

 Retreat & Classroom Ready

-Designed for use alongside the Gospel Voices series in study groups, retreats, and seminary or continuing education settings.
-Each entry includes comparative commentary suitable for teaching.
+Designed for use alongside the Gospel Voices series in study groups, retreats, and continuing education settings.
+Includes comparative commentary for teaching.

 The Gospel Voices